Manor Racing

-The team collapsed in November 2014 owing around £60m, two of the companies out of pocket being Marussia's former competitors McLaren and Ferrari.
-On 19 January 2015, the administrators of Marussia announced that the auction of its cars and assets had been cancelled so as to allow a possible buy out to take place.
-The team exited administration on 19 February 2015, and was re-established as the "Manor Marussia F1 Team" after a CVA had been signed and new investment was secured to rescue the team.
-It was later announced that OVO Energy Owner and CEO, Stephen Fitzpatrick had purchased the team.
+Following their collapse in November 2014, the team exited administration in February 2015, and was re-established as the "Manor Marussia F1 Team" after new investment was secured; it was later announced that the businessman Stephen Fitzpatrick had purchased the team.
 The team retained "Marussia" as its constructor name throughout the 2015 season, also adopting a British licence.
-On 19 January 2016, the team announced it would be renamed to "Manor Racing".

-The team competed under the constructor name MRT which stands for Manor Racing Team.
+In January 2016, the team announced it would be renamed to "Manor Racing".
+The team competed under the constructor name MRT which stood for Manor Racing Team.